+Suggestions:
-- Background colour/shape denotes program and chore group

-- Add a blue circle for girls with allergies

-- Add a red circle for girls without an Image Release in iMIS (makes them easy to spot in pictures)
+- Name tag background color denotes the program and chore group - Add a blue circle for girls with allergies - Add a red circle for girls without an Image release

-TIPS & HINTS
+Tips & Hints

-Patrol Duties/Chores
+Patrol Duties and Chores

-Duties should include: helping with meal preparation, setting and clearing the table, dishes, sweeping the floors, tidying washrooms, etc. You know your girls and your camp location best, so your team can decide how and where the girls can be most helpful.
+Duties should include helping with meal preparation, setting and clearing the table, dishes, sweeping the floors, tidying the washroom, etc. You know your girls and your camp location best, so your team can decide how and where the girls can be most helpful.

-NOTE: Often the girls aren't terribly helpful, but it is important for them to get used to helping with chores at camp.
-Try to find jobs at each station that the girls can help with: washing and cutting fruit, flipping one pancake, ripping lettuce for salad are all great ways the girls can help in the kitchen.
+NOTE: Often the girls aren't terribly helpful; but it is important for them to get used to helping with chores at camp.
+Try to find jobs at each station that the girls can help with; washing and cutting fruit or vegetables, flipping pancakes, ripping lettuce for a salad are all great ways the girls can help in the kitchen.